Image: Kurt Löwenstein Educational Center International Team from Germany / CC BY

 I was heading down the last flight of stairs at the Lyon LRT station in Ottawa.
 A man stormed around the corner from the fare gates.
 He wore a leather jacket from a local university and one of those hard hats they give to first-year students.

-"Effin' p***!" (a racial slur) he yelled at someone by the gates.
+He yelled a South Asian racial slur at someone by the gates.
 He screamed it over and over, along with other profanities.

 He stomped on the escalator, kept cussing.
 I couldn't stand by and do nothing.
 So I angled toward him.
 "Hey man," I said, "that's not cool."

 "Yo, it's got nuthin' to do with you.
 Mind your own business, four-eyes."